bautrey37/Save-the-Earth/README.md

 COP4331-Sum13
 =============

-Project for Processes for Object Oriented Software class this summer.
+Project in Processes for Object Oriented Software class this summer 2013.